 It claims to be able to work within a couple of hours of experiencing symptoms, and it claims that when taken regularly, it can help keep those symptoms that bad all the time.

 It works by preventing methane-producing bacteria from feeding on the food you eat, then leaving you bloated and uncomfortable.

-Peppermint is a well-known plant wheel both the leaf and oil are useful as a medicine.
+Peppermint is a well-known plant with both the leaf and oil being used as medicine.